sh3lk/mx/website/blog/quick_intro.md

 >About two thirds of update failures are caused by interaction between two
 >software versions that hold incompatible data syntax or semantics assumptions.

-Service Weaver takes a different approach to rollouts.
+MX takes a different approach to rollouts.
 It ensures that client requests are executed entirely within a single version of a system.
 A component in one version will never communicate with a component in a different version.
 This eliminates the leading cause of update failures, allowing you to roll out new versions of your application safely and with less headache.

 When you make changes to your application, simply rebuild and rerun it.
-Service Weaver will take care of gradually shifting traffic from the old version to the new version.
+Service MX will take care of gradually shifting traffic from the old version to the new version.

 <h3 class="emphasize-title">Instrumenting</h3>

-Service Weaver provides libraries for logging, metrics, and tracing.
+MX provides libraries for logging, metrics, and tracing.
 This telemetry is automatically integrated into the environment where an application is deployed.
 For example, if we deploy an application on Google Cloud, logs are automatically exported to [Google Cloud Logging][cloud_logging], metrics are